FronkonGames/fronkongames.github.io/content/projects/kairos/hello-everybody/index.md

 parent: kairos
 thumbnail:
   url: img/kairos_hello.jpg
+  ratio: "4x3"
 ---

-This is a devblog about an indie game of **cards** and **zombies**!
+This is a devblog about an indie game of **cards** and **zombies**.

 Hi I'm **Martin Bustos** and I've been developing games for more than two decades for PC, consoles, online, etc (you can check the list in my [GitHub](https://github.com/FronkonGames) profile).
 I've worked in several videogame companies and even co-founded two of them.

 I recently decided to leave the corporate environment and dedicate myself to making games that I feel like making and playing!
-Here I will be recording the progress of my first game as an indie developer: '**Dawn Of The Cards**', a card and zombie game.
+Here I will be recording the progress of my first game as an indie developer: codename '**Kairos**', a card and zombie game.

 The game engine will be [Unity](https://unity.com/) and I will build a modular framework to use it in future projects.
 This framework, which I've called '**Game:Work**', is available on my [GitHub](https://github.com/FronkonGames) under [MIT License](https://github.com/FronkonGames/GameWork-Core/blob/main/LICENSE.md).